 Our Contribution to Animals

 We know all too well the cost of pet guardianship.
-That’s why we donate a portion of our fundraising money to help those who need it most.
-As part of Empties for PAWS, we collect empty beer cans, beer bottles, wine and liquor bottles, donating 100% of the proceeds to helping animal rescue groups and organizations who work directly hands-on with animals.
+As part of our commitment to animals, we collect empty beer cans, beer bottles, wine and liquor bottles, donating 100% of the proceeds to helping animals.

-Our current focus is in helping individual pet owners and families who struggle to keep up with the ongoing costs of pet health care and grooming.
+Our primary focus is on helping individual pet owners and families who struggle to keep up with the ongoing costs of their pet’s health care needs.

-In 2019, our generous network of donors, including friends, family, neighbours, and sometimes complete strangers, helped us raise over $7000.00, all of which was distributed to help pay for vet bills and/or costs relating to caring for animals.
+In 2020, our generous network of donors, including friends, family, neighbours, and complete strangers, helped us raise over $15,000.00, all of which was distributed to help pay for vet bills and/or health costs relating to caring for animals.

 If you would like to join our network of “empties” donors, please send us an e-mail to arrange drop off or pick up.